Also known as:

 Colour Adult:

-Male-blue/grey head; black chin and stripe across lower cheeks; fine black line to sides of neck; broad emerald/green collar around hindneck; blue/grey upperparts; rump strongly washed with mauve/grey; yellow/green median wing coverts, forming visible patch on folded wing; deep blue tail tipped with pale yellow.
+Male-Blue/grey head; black chin and stripe across lower cheeks; fine black line to sides of neck; broad emerald/green collar around hindneck; blue/grey upperparts; rump strongly washed with mauve/grey; yellow/green median wing coverts, forming visible patch on folded wing; deep blue tail tipped with pale yellow.
 Upper mandible red tipped with yellow, lower mandible brown.
 Eye pale yellow.
 Female-as in male but with minimal green on face.
-Black bill.
+Black beak.

 Colour Juvenile: